breatheco-de/content/src/content/lesson/[draft]context-api.md

 ## Don't be scared about "The Context API"

-When you hear "The Context API" from afar it's easy to get scared, but believe when I tell you this is the easiest way the React.js team has proposed to create small to mid-sized apps.
+The Context API is one of the easiest ways the React.js team has proposed to control your data in small to mid-sized apps.

 ## Why do we need The Content API?